xhf-F/cocoa_des_y3/README.md

 ### Step 9: Create the Cocoa python likelihoods on likelihood folder

-Each two point function must have their own separate likelihood and yaml file.
+Each two-point function must have its python and YAML files.
 That is why the [likelihood](https://github.com/CosmoLike/cocoa_des_y3/tree/main/likelihood) folder contains

     +-- y3_production
     |    +-- des_2x2pt.py